“SISTERS IN SUFFRAGe: WOMEN WRITE HISTORY”

 Pouring out her “long-accumulating discontent” over being denied personal rights and freedoms as a woman, Elizabeth Cady Stanton of Seneca Falls, New York gathered with a few like-minded women in nearby Waterloo and wrote the Declaration of Sentiments in early July 1848.
 Hear all about what Mrs. Stanton and her “sympathetic friends” demanded just days later at the historic 1848 First Convention for Woman’s Rights in Seneca Falls.
 In this video, Elizabeth Cady Stanton is portrayed by historian, Melinda Grube, Ph.D.

-After your Virtual Video Visit we invite you to explore more by clicking the EXPLORE MORE button below.
+After your Virtual Video Visit we invite you to explore more by clicking the button below the video.

-To view the videos with closed captioning click or tap "Watch on Youtube."
+To view the videos with closed captioning click or tap “Play” and then the “CC” button.

 This exploration is an invitation and an opportunity to stretch your knowledge and think more about the topics discussed in the film you just watched.
 Click the button below for links and resources.